yogi1795/Fabric-Project/README.md

 # LMS Data Pipeline: Azure Data Lake to Microsoft Fabric

+#### (⚠️ This notebook is designed to run in Microsoft Fabric or Azure Synapse Analytics using PySpark.
+GitHub may not render interactive elements properly.
+Please export the notebook as HTML to share results or run it directly in the Fabric environment.)

+GitHub may not render interactive elements properly.
+Please export the notebook as HTML to share results or run it directly in the Fabric environment.

 ### Overview

 This project demonstrates an end-to-end data pipeline for processing daily LMS data using Microsoft Fabric, with layered architecture (Bronze, Silver, Gold), upsert logic, and complete orchestration.